Skip to content

 How is Zenger News funded?

 Zenger is funded by advertising, affiliate link fees, article and video licensing fees, software licensing fees, conference sponsorships, and other commercial transactions.
-It does not receive donations from any party anywhere in the world nor does it owe outstanding loans to any entity anywhere.
+It does not receive donations from any party anywhere in the world.
 As a startup, Zenger received funds from tech investors to build its unique software and platform.

 How does Zenger News ensure editorial independence from our partner funders?